arbor-robotics/canopy/README.md

 > [!NOTE]
-> Canopy is no longer being developed by Arbor Robotics and has been archived.
+> Canopy is no longer being developed by Will Heitman for Arbor Robotics and it has been archived.

 # Canopy
 ![Screenshot of Canopy](screenshot.png)